Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Configuration Enumeration for Six-Point Solvers

+\begin{itemize} \item Match type $6\cup \phi$: All the 6 edges are same.
+There are $2$ cases belonging to this match type, including

 These two cases essentially correspond to monocular cameras.
-Since $6$ PCs provide an over-determined equation system, the equation system has none solution. \item Match type $5\cup x$: The maximal repetitive number of multiple edges is $5$.
+Since $6$ PCs provide an over-determined equation system, the equation system has no solution. \item Match type $5\cup x$: The maximal repetitive number of multiple edges is $5$.
 For example,

 \item Match type $4\cup x$: The maximal repetitive number of multiple edges is $4$.
 For example,